10 Beachside Boltholes for 2026 with Sea Views

 - Cosy interiors and good heating

-- A fireplace or wood burner (where available)
+- A fireplace or wood-burner

-- Big windows for storm watching
+- Big windows for watching storms

-- Nearby pubs, cafés and shops for relaxed exploring
+- Nearby pubs, cafés and shops

 10 Beachside Holiday Homes with Sea Views